- PLAN YOUR VISIT

-Bongos can be found near the Lion House, next to the Black Rhino exhibit.
+Bongos can be found near the Lion House, next to the black rhino habitat.

 Mountain bongos have chestnut brown fur with vertical white stripes along their sides.
 Their face is quite distinct with a dark muzzle, white stripe between the eyes and white spots on their cheeks.
 Legs are patterned with patches of chestnut, black and white and a crest of long fur runs along their spine.
 Males tend to darken in color as they age.
 The bongo’s impressive horns can grow up to three feet long and when tilted back follow the curvature of their back.
 These are some of the largest forest dwelling antelope weighing between 530-650 pounds.
 Bongos have large ears that attribute to their strong sense of hearing and a prehensile tongue to grasp the vegetation they feed on.

-Lifespan in the wild is unknown, and about 20 years in captivity.
+Lifespan in the wild is unknown, and about 20 years under human care.

 They are found in very fragmented areas in the highlands of Kenya including the Aberdares forests, Mount Kenya, and the Mau and Eburu forests.
 Bongos inhabit lowland forests as well as tropical jungles with dense undergrowth, up to an altitude of 12,800 feet.